Fundamental limits and algorithms for sparse linear regression with sublinear sparsity: Introduction

 \subsection{Contributions}

 In this paper, we consider the same $k$-sparse linear regression as \citep{pmlr-v99-reeves19a} but in more general signal domain.
 However, we assume that the signal is sparse in expected sense as \citep{Barbier2020} and the number of observation is sub-linear to the signal dimension.
 Our contributions include: \begin{itemize} \item We characterize MMSE and mutual information exactly for the sub-linear regimes where $k=O(n^{\alpha})$ and $m=\delta n^{\alpha}$ for some $\alpha \in (0,1]$.
-Our result is achieved by a generalization of the adaptive interpolation method in Bayesian inference for linear regimes \citep{BarbierALT2016,Barbier2017TheAI} to sub-linear ones. \item We modify the seminal AMP algorithm \citep{Donoho2009a} to achieve the information-theoretic fundamental limits for the sub-linear regimes.
-The state evolution is also rigorously analysed in our work, and we redefine states in non-asymptotic sense.
-As a by-product, we generalize a general version of the strong law of large numbers and H\'{a}jek-R\'{e}nyi type maximal inequality, which may be of independent interest. \item We perform some numerical evaluations and show that the gap between MSE achieved by our AMP and MMSE by our analysis is very small.
-Our results also show that our modification makes the classical AMP \citep{Donoho2009a} work well at high $\alpha$ for $0<\alpha<1$. \end{itemize}
+Our result is achieved by a generalization of the adaptive interpolation method in Bayesian inference for linear regimes \citep{BarbierALT2016,Barbier2017TheAI} to sub-linear ones.
+Compared with \citep{BarbierALT2016, Luneau2020InformationTL}, the bound (RHS) in the concentration in Lemma \ref{beo1} is new.
+We need to develop a new proof to show this concentration inequality for the sub-linear sparsity. \item We design a variant of the classical AMP algorithm \citep{Donoho2009a} for the sub-linear regimes which approaches the information-theoretic fundamental limits for many cases.
+The state evolution is also rigorously analysed in our work, and we redefine the states in non-asymptotic sense.
+As a by-product, we generalize a general version of the strong law of large numbers and H\'{a}jek-R\'{e}nyi type maximal inequality, which may be of independent interest. \item We perform some numerical evaluations and show that the gap between MSE achieved by our AMP and the MMSE fundamental limit is very small.
+Our results also show that the new variant of AMP works well for a wide range of $\alpha$ in $[0,1]$. \end{itemize}